 I also spent about 20 years in the fire service as fire fighter, trainer, and officer as well as an E.M.T.

-My other hobbies are photography and collecting fountain pens, slide rules, and manual typewriters.
+My other hobbies are photography, digital imaging, collecting fountain pens, slide rules, and manual typewriters.

 Somehow my QSL information does not get updated on my QRZ Logbook, it only displays direct.
 QSL direct, QRZ.com, or LOTW.
 And I found out my LOTW account is not working.
 TNX, Bill